FusionCache/docs/docs/index.md

 {: .important}
 > Fusion is only available for 64bit x86 CPUs.
 An ARM build will be available in the future.
 >
-> It has not been tested on Mac or Windows, although it should run on WSL2 in Windows.
+> It has not been tested on Mac or Windows, although it may run on WSL2.
 >